rafael-santiago/pig/doc/pcap-import.md

 Now you can use ``crime-scene.pigsty`` to reconstruct the attack.
 However, in this specific case the usage of ``--loop=sequential`` should be necessary.
 Bear in mind that it is useful to see how your Network protections react.
-Do not be naive thinking that it will restabilish all connections...
+Do not be naive thinking that it will restabilish the connections...
 Ha-ha!

 The ``--pigsty`` option does not overwrite a previous existent pigsty.
 If it already exists the imported data will be appended to it.